How to Make Bouquet of Flowers Like a Pro

 How Many Flowers Should I Use for a Bouquet?

-What’s the Safest Way to Transport My Finished Bouquet?
+What’s the Safest Way to Transport a Finished Bouquet?

 Can I Mix Fresh and Artificial Flowers?